Postgraduate Certificates Fund 2019/20

 Each application will be scored on its own merit and scored against the scoring framework.

-The Funding Panel will be constituted from members of the Peninsula Postgraduate Medical Education and Severn Postgraduate Medical Education Senior Management Teams.
+The panel scoring the applications will be constituted from members of the Peninsula and Severn Postgraduate Medical Education Senior Management Teams.

-A copy of the agreement will be provided to the Education Supervisor of the training programme.
+A copy of the letter will be provided to the Education Supervisor of the training programme.

 Upon completion of the funded course, the successful applicant is requested to provide evidence of completion by providing a copy of the awarded certificate or evidence of the required minimum attendance for the course, within 6 weeks of completion.